edaehn/bitsgalore.github.io/_drafts/2020-02-19-offline-digital-carriers-kb-deposit-collection.md

 This lack of consistency makes searching for specific carrier types rather difficult, and as a result most of the queries I used for this inventory are the result of trial and error.

-## Each catalog record may represent multiple carriers
+## Catalog record can represent multiple carriers

 In the examples above you may have noticed how in some cases the value represents multiple carriers (e.g. "2 cd-roms").
 This is because our catalog provides access at the level of publications, but not at the level of individual carriers that are part of a publication!
 A typical example to illustrate this, is a physical book with 2 supplemental CD-ROMs.
 In this case, the catalog record represents the whole publication, and the *extent* field will have a value like "2 cd-roms".
 As a result, the catalog cannot be readily used to get precise figures on carrier types.
 In most cases the number of carriers for a specific carrier type will be considerably greater than the number of matching records, since an individual may include multiple carriers.
 This is not really a problem for the current exercise, as its objective is limited to getting approximate figures only.

 ## Results